monome/docs/norns/wifi-files.md

 ### serial

-Without WIFI, you can connect to norns via USB-UART by connecting the power cable to your computer.
+Without WIFI, you can connect to norns via serial / USB-UART by connecting the power cable to your computer.

 Serial / USB-UART connection is only applicable to stock norns, not shield {: .label .label-grey}